starling-foundries/D.R.I.F.T/README.md

 # D.R.I.F.T
-Discrete Relational Identity Fragments and Tools
+Discrete Relational Identity Fragments and Tools **STATUS:** This is an experimental research project and should not be considered productions software.
+Contributions of code, and discussion are sought at this time.
 ## Overview

 DRIFT is an easy-to-use and understand  toolkit for creating and managing identity fragments.
 The overarching goal is for users to have portable and contained existances that only initially reveal what is necessary.
 Allowing users to be the sovereign of their data either through direct control or fair defaults.
 There are many similar projects across the distributed web and here we intend to primarily interoperate with existing tools in practical and sensible ways.